- Heating Systems

-Most homeowners in our Lawton, OK and Wichita Falls, TX areas don’t notice the sounds a furnace makes when it’s operating normally.
+Most homeowners in our Lawton, OK area don’t notice the sounds a furnace makes when it’s operating normally.
 But when loud and unusual sounds are coming from your furnace, it’s usually a sign that there’s something wrong.

 Just like your auto mechanic uses sounds to diagnose the problem when your car isn’t working, the sounds from your furnace can signal the need for service — and more importantly, warn of dangerous conditions.
 The pros at Pippin Brothers are bringing you this helpful guide to help you diagnose common furnace noises and decide when it’s time to call for service.

 A loud noise is likely the first clue you’ll get when your furnace is having problems.
 The many parts inside your heating system are made of metal that can make some interesting sounds that you shouldn’t ignore: